darwino/darwino-documentation/Developer Guide/Darwino DB API 6. Registering and Handling Events.md

 --	querySaveDocument– called immediately before a document has been saved.
 It is possible to cancel the save from within this event simply by throwing an exception.
 The exception can include the reason for the save cancellation.
 --	postSaveDocument – called immediately after a document has been saved.
 --	queryDeleteDocument – called before a document is deleted, EXCEPT when a group of documents is being deleted.
 Group deletes are performed directly by a SQL statement, and for performance reasons, and so this event is not raised.
 --	postDeleteDocument – called after a document delete, except, as with queryDocumentDelete, when a group of documents has been deleted.
+IN such a scase, you could add a trigger at the relational database level to, for example, log the deletion in a queue for processing.

  Note that these events are also raised when called via HTTP.